cnti-testcatalog/testsuite/FAQ.md

 <p>

  - The short answer is Crystal fit the criteria we looked at in a language at the time which needed to run external programs/test suites and internal tests - [Taylor Carpenter](https://app.slack.com/client/T08PSQ7BQ/G019HM3K54H/user_profile/U7HCKCW90) via https://slack.cncf.io/
- - Humans UX - Crystal, puts readablility for humans as a priority, which is why its syntax heavily inspired by Ruby.
+ - Usability for Humans - Crystal, puts readablility for humans as a priority, which is why its syntax heavily inspired by Ruby.
  - Type checking system to help humans catch their errors earlier
  - Compiled language for portability, reduced size, and performance
  - Metaprogramming through Crystal's powerful macro system